alfredormz/tali/README.md

+# Tali

-# Io tiny ORM for SQLite3
+##Io tiny ORM for SQLite3

-## This is how I'm learning Io.
-By writing code.
+This is how I'm learning Io.